 Mt Ngungun is arguably one of the most Instagramable spots on the Sunshine Coast.

-PLEASE NOTE: THE MT NGUNGUN SUMMIT TRACK WILL BE CLOSED FROM MONDAY 8 APRIL TO SATURDAY 31 AUGUST 2019 DUE TO MAJOR UPGRADE WORKS.
-(Read the official Queensland Parks and Wildlife Service statement by clicking here.)
+PLEASE NOTE: THE MT NGUNGUN SUMMIT TRACK REOPENED IN SEPTEMBER 2019 AFTER FIVE MONTHS OF MAJOR UPGRADE WORKS.
+(Read the official Queensland Parks and Wildlife Service statement about the works by clicking here.)

 One of the spectacular Glass House Mountains, the relatively flat top of Mt Ngungun serves up spectacular 360 degree views of the craggy peaks of neighbouring Mt Tibrogargan, Mt Tibberoowuccum, Mt Coonowrin and Mt Beerwah, making it the ideal view and selfie spot.